-This Webinar will be on November 19th, 2024 at Noon EST Last year, the Supreme Court decided the cases of Students for Fair Admissions v.
+Last year, the Supreme Court decided the cases of Students for Fair Admissions v.
 Harvard and Student for Fair Admissions v.
 University of North Carolina (SFFA).
 The Court held that the admissions programs of Harvard and UNC violated the Equal Protection Clause of the Fourteenth Amendment and Title VI of the Civil Rights Act of 1964.
 The decision has been interpreted broadly as outlawing race affirmative action in college and university admissions.
-However, in footnote 4 of the opinion, the Court indicated that its decision “does not address the …
+However, in footnote 4 of the opinion, the Court indicated that its decision “does not address the issue” of race-based admissions programs at the military academies.
+Shortly after …

 DEI Has Gone Too Far